Chest | CT / X-ray

 What Causes a Small Pleural Effusion?

-Several different processes can lead to this report term.
-The point of the list below is to show the main reason groups doctors consider after the scan identifies the finding.
+Several problems can lead to this report term.
+The list below shows the main groups doctors consider.

-- Common benign and incidental explanations for small pleural effusion
+- Common benign and incidental explanations for small pleural

 - Inflammatory or degenerative causes when the finding fits that pattern